 There were several important and distinctive limitations to our analysis.
-First and foremost, as mentioned above, severe limitations in available data precluded any comparison to another active treatment such as GnRH agonists and oral contraceptives.
+First and foremost, severe limitations in available data precluded any comparison to another active treatment such as GnRH agonists or oral contraceptives; such a comparison may have involved a very different calculus of elagolix's incremental costs, benefits, and risks.
+Furthermore, our analysis assumes treatment responders have reduced pain that is equivalent with that of the healthy population of women in the United States of a similar age.
 It is therefore likely that clinical benefits in our analysis are overstated to some extent, although the magnitude of this effect is unknown without comparable data.
-We also modeled cost-effectiveness using an assumed annual price, as the drug is not yet FDA-approved and the actual price is unknown.
+Further evidence on active comparators and directly elicited health utility scores from elagolix Phase III trial evidence could in fact validate or refute the model findings.
+We also modeled cost-effectiveness using an assumed annual price, as the drug is not yet FDA-approved and the actual list or net price is unknown.
 In addition, as highlighted in Section 7, a high price, even if felt to be value-based, has the potential to significantly strain health-system budgets given the high prevalence of this condition.

 In addition, when searching for long-run clinical evidence on response and discontinuation, we were unable to find high quality evidence.
-There currently exists no evidence on the long-term use or prescribing patterns of elagolix in the target population, with the current trial data pointing to only a short duration of use.
+No evidence currently exists on the long-term use or prescribing patterns of elagolix in the target population, with the current trial data pointing to only a short duration of use.
 Data and evidence used in the study was abstracted primarily from Phase III trials.
 However, we modeled the long-term treatment pathways that included different surgical interventions for elagolix and the comparator arms.
 Thus, consistent with common economic modeling practice, we are comparing the costs and outcomes of elagolix and its long-run surgical treatment options to that of a common standard of care alternative.